-So you made a sourdough starter, bought a sourdough starter, or perhaps you got one from a neighbor or friend (lucky you!).
-Now what?
-To keep your sourdough starter alive and active, you have to feed it on a regular basis.
-That way, you can bake with it any time you want!
-In this post, we'll break down how to feed your sourdough starter, what to do with the discard, and a few things to watch for.
+It's always a good time to make a sourdough starter!
+Whether you are making your own starter, bought a sourdough starter, or perhaps you got one from a neighbor or friend (lucky you!), you have to keep it alive.
+In this post, we'll break down how to feed your sourdough starter, the equipment you'll need, and what to do with sourdough discard.

-If you have questions that aren't covered, feel free to leave them in the comments!
+If you have questions that aren't covered here, feel free to leave them in the comments!
 We'll update this post regularly to make sure we're helping you with your sourdough experience.

 Jump to: